krystal/katapult-whmcs/README.md

 You are now ready to sell this product as you would any other WHMCS product.

 ## Creating more products
-The easiest way is to duplicate your initial Katapult product, as it will have all the configuration and required configurable options pre-assigned to it.

-If you were to create the product manually, the most important things to confirm are the Katapult module is selected, and the configurable option group `Katapult Virtual Machines` is assigned to it.
+When creating a new product, the most important things to confirm are the Katapult module is selected, and the configurable option group `Katapult Virtual Machines` is assigned to it.

 ## Renaming configurable options
 The Katapult module keeps its own record of the configurable options it creates to allow it to automatically sync them with Katapult.
 You can change the name of configurable options and the groups as you need.